k98kurz/chance-cancer/log.md

 Gave Chance 0.5 mL Elura at 23:45; he was difficult, and Elura went everywhere, but he did ingest some amount of it.
 Fed him a 200/46/46 dose of tumor suppressants mixed into wet food.
+Treated the sore with triple antibiotic ointment and attempted to bandage; he removed the bandage within a few minutes.

 # 2024-06-23

 Gave Chance 0.5 mL Meloxidyl at 14:00.
 Gave Chance 0.5 mL Elura at 23:40.
 Fed him a 200/46/46 dose of tumor suppressants mixed into wet food.
+Continued treating the sore topically with witch hazel and antibiotic ointment;
+Chance has learned not to lick it.

 # 2024-06-24